 What you learn in college depends on the class content and your interaction with others, and the content you can likely get many different places.
 Hanging out and building stuff with a bunch of other smart people is the real benefit of the university.

-If you can’t do university you’ll need to learn another way, e.g., trade school or certifications.
+If you can’t do university in order to strengthen cybersecurity career you’ll need to learn another way, e.g., trade school or certifications.
 Any of these will do as long as you have the curiosity and self-discipline to complete what you start.

 Here are the basic areas you need to get from either university, trade school, or self-study/certification: